catarinarurbano/Customer-Segmentation-Project/README.md

 customers.
 Its mission is to delight its customers with well-made, unique, and interesting wines that would never travel far beyond their points of origin.

-WWW sells wines through catalogs and a web site, and ten small stores in major cities around the USA.
-Customers can purchase at the stores, by telephone (after looking at the catalog), or on the web site.
-Several hundred selections are available in each new catalog, sent every 6 weeks.
+WWW sells wines through catalogs and a website, and ten small stores in major cities around the USA.
+Customers can purchase at the stores, by telephone (after looking at the catalogue), or on the website.
+Several hundred selections are available in each new catalogue, sent every 6 weeks.

 Through aggressive promotion in wine and food magazines, WWW now has 350,000 customers in its database.
 Most customers are highly involved in wine,